JAI-public/Lossless-compression/docs/performance_decompress.md

 |3  |114.772    |35.849   |18.396|13.890|14.019
 |3  |114.440    |28.428   |21.030|14.253|15.653

-Measured by looping DeCompress to get closer to the actual process since v0.0.3
+Since v0.0.3, DeCompress is looped to get closer to the actual processing.
 </details>

 ### Implementation v0.0.2